wolfpld/tracy/README.md

 #### GPU profiling

 Tracy provides bindings for profiling OpenGL execution time on GPU.
-To use it, you will need to include the `tracy/TracyOpenGL.hpp` header file and create an instance of `tracy::GpuCtx<>` class for each of your rendering contexts (typically you will only have one context).
-You need to keep track using the proper context yourself.
-The template parameter specifies the number of query events you anticipate to happen between event creation and collection.
-Each GPU zone requires two events and in some cases collection may happen after a couple frames (e.g. 5) have been submitted.
+To use it, you will need to include the `tracy/TracyOpenGL.hpp` header file and declare each of your rendering contexts using the `TracyGpuContext` macro (typically you will only have one context).
+Tracy expects no more than one context per thread and no context migration.

-To mark GPU zone use the `TracyGpuZone( ctx, name )` macro, where `ctx` is a pointer to the `tracy::GpuCtx<>` class instance you have created and `name` is a string literal name of the zone.
-Alternatively you may use `TracyGpuZoneC( ctx, name, color )` to specify zone color.
+To mark GPU zone use the `TracyGpuZone( name )` macro, where `name` is a string literal name of the zone.
+Alternatively you may use `TracyGpuZoneC( name, color )` to specify zone color.

-You also need to periodically call the `Collect()` method of the `tracy::GpuCtx<>` class.
+You also need to periodically collect the GPU events using the `TracyGpuCollect` macro.
 A good place to do it is after swap buffers function call.

 ## Good practices